-Our wet-shaving enthusiast tried the different shavers with a number of soaps and creams (including Cremo and his favorite brush-lathered soaps).
+Our wet-shaving enthusiast tried the different shavers with our pick for the best shaving cream and some brush-lathered soaps.
 The biggest difference when wet shaving with an electric is that the foil glides smoothly over your skin with no resistance at all, a welcome relief after rubbing foils into his neck to get as close as possible.

 The shavers that work best with this method are from Panasonic, and they were one of the first manufacturers to push waterproofness as a feature so it’s little surprise.
 The difference between shavers is not so much in closeness (each shaver gets slightly closer when your hair is dry and standing up as straight as possible), but in how they handle the foam.